je-suis-tm/quant-trading/Oil Money project/README.md

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/nok%20trading%20asset.png)

 Nonetheless, we are not satisfied with the return.
 We are greedy creatures.
 2% return?
-Why don't we deposit the money into the current account and get some risk free interest (Norges Bank interest rate at 1% as in 2019/4/30)?
+Why don't we deposit the money into the current account and get some risk free interest (Norges Bank interest rate at 1% as on the 30th of April, 2019)?
 We certainly need to tune the parameters, such as different holding period and stop loss/profit point (even the amount of backtesting data points or acceptable R squared level), to maximize the return.
 After several attempts, we have gathered the below statistics.
 In average, the return is around 2%, positively skewed.
 Yet, extreme values can go as far as -6% to 6%.
 Needless to say, 6% is the goal.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/nok%20profit%20distribution.png)